 1. Participants of a SoCCs Program

-- Help conceptualize the project with the community and local partners
+- Help conceptualize projects with the community and local partners

-- Train the SoCC Manager and local partner staff and set up systems
+- Train the SoCCs Manager and local partner staff and set up systems

-- Ongoing check-ins with the local partner and SoCC manager as needed
+- Ongoing check-ins with local partner and SoCCs Manager as needed

 - Oversee the project during its operation

-- Collect and analyze/visualize data to ensure that the project is continuing to benefit people, and meeting the expectations on the local partner
+- Collect and analyze data to ensure that the project is continuing to benefit people and meeting the expectations of the local partner

-- Help create the earning and redeeming menus, and approves any changes
+- Help create the Earning and Redeeming Menus and approve any changes

-- Verify all SoCC data to ensure smooth functioning of each project
+- Verify all SoCCs data to ensure smooth functioning of each project

-The objective is to create a sustainable self-sufficient system that won’t require intense participation of the NGO, especially regarding payments of partners.
-The end goal of the project is to make the SoCC system self sustaining, and for AI to then only be in the background, providing support when necessary.
+The objective is to create a sustainable self-sufficient system that won’t require intense participation from the NGO, especially regarding payments of partners.
+Once projects become established, AI then transitions to a background role, providing support only when necessary.

-The Local Partners are non-profit organizations, governments, or corporations that want to use SoCCs to serve their communities.
+Our local partners are nonprofit organizations, governments or corporations that want to use SoCCs to serve their communities.
 Vendors and service suppliers that agree to accept SoCCs in exchange of good or services work with the local partner.
-Large vendors like telephone companies may provide the goods and services as part of their CSR (Corporate Social responsibility).
-Smaller vendors like store owners or skilled craftsmen may exchange the SoCCs received for a predetermined cash value, or use SoCCs to get services for themselves from other SoCC vendors.
-The goal is for this system to approach a closed loop, where the community members provide and receive goods and services with SoCCs, thus increasing the velocity of transactions within the community, leading to prosperity without dependence on money.
+Large vendors like telephone companies may provide the goods and services as part of their CSR (Corporate Social responsibility) initiatives.
+Smaller vendors like store owners or skilled craftsmen may exchange SoCCs received for a predetermined cash value or use SoCCs to obtain services for themselves from other SoCCs vendors.
+This system will approach a closed loop where the community members provide and receive goods and services with SoCCs, thus increasing the velocity of transactions within the community, leading to prosperity without sole dependence on money.

-The SoCC Manager/s is/are selected from the community or can be a member of a local partner executing the project who knows the community well.
+The SoCCs Manager is selected from the local community or from the knowledgeable staff of the local partner executing the project.
 In some cases the manager is also elected by community members participating in the program.
-This person is trained to maintain the day-to-day activities related to SoCCs, such as to fill the SoCC passbooks, and validate the tasks performed for earning SoCCs.
+This person is trained to maintain the day-to-day activities related to SoCCs, such as filling the SoCCs passbooks and validating tasks performed to earn SoCCs.
 The manager can also advise on menu changes based upon evolving community needs.

 2. SoCCs Menus